Banaanae/nbnbbs-offline/README.md

 # NBS Offline

 An offline client for newer versions of the game.
-It supports v59 (Android and iOS) and v64 (Android only for now)
+It supports v59 (Android and iOS) and v64 (Android only for now).

 ## Download